PrincetonUniversity/removing_tedium/08_automatic_data_analysis/README.md

 0 9 * * 1-5 ssh aturing@tigressdata "/home/aturing/autoscripts/main.sh" > /dev/null 2>&1
 ```

 The entry above will run `main.sh` on [Tigressdata](https://researchcomputing.princeton.edu/systems/tigressdata) Monday thru Friday at 9 am.
 If `cron` is not available on your machine then consider using the `at` command.
 One can also simply run the script manually when needed as was done above.
+You will need to have Duo suppressed for the above to work.
+That is, you may need to Duo authenticate before the call from `cron` can be made.

 Mac users can use the following command to load the webpage automatically in Safari if `JOBDIR` is known in advance: